All Episodes

 Listen.

-Uh honestly, I uh I was actually surprised that I was the first one.
+Honestly, I was actually surprised that I was the first one.

 I mean, it's so black and white.

-I mean it's so clear.
+I mean, it's so clear.

-And if you were looking for the most incriminating kinds of evidence, uh nobody could even come up with gold bars and a mattress.
+And if you were looking for the most incriminating kinds of evidence, nobody could even come up with gold bars and a mattress.

-All right, uh now we're up to 19 Democratic senators.
+And now we're up to 19 Democratic senators.

 Senator, great to have you back, sir.